ryoko-ok/Oka_R_ChatApp/README.md

 ## Usage

 Put your user name and password and press "chat".
-You will be in the cafe chat.
+You will be in the sweet chat.
-Enjoy chat with cafe friends.
+Enjoy chat with beautiful words.

 ## Contributing